One of These Things Is Not Like the Others.

 The test was quite simple.

-“Infants were shown pairs of items, two Elmo dolls—or two different—an Elmo doll and a toy camel—until their ‘looking-time’ declined.”
+“Infants were shown pairs of items that were either the same—two Elmo dolls—or different—an Elmo doll and a toy camel—until their ‘looking-time’ declined.”

 This decline in the amount of time the infants spent looking at different pairs of objects indicated to the researchers that the relation between the objects—the fact that they were alike—had quickly become encoded in the babies’ brains.
 Meanwhile, when the infants spent more time looking, it coincided with the fact that objects were not alike.